Sexual dimorphism: Evolution

-In 1871, Charles Darwin advanced the theory of sexual selection, which related sexual dimorphism with sexual selection.
+In 1871, Charles Darwin advanced the theory of sexual selection, which related sexual dimorphism to sexual selection.

 The first step towards sexual dimorphism is the size differentiation of sperm and eggs (anisogamy).
 Anisogamy and the usually large number of small male gametes relative to the larger female gametes usually lies in the development of strong sperm competition, because small sperm enable organisms to produce a large number of sperm, and make males (or male function of hermaphrodites) more redundant.